Metadrop/drupal-fix-permissions-script/README.md

 ownership, making it very fast when only a few files or folders need a fix.
 For really large installations this is very important as other scripts update permissions and ownership regardless of whether they are needed or not.

-## Root permissions

-Giving root permissions to regular users is dangerous.
-Luckily, there's a simple script, `autofix-drupal-perms.sh`, to allow regular users to fix their sites without risking the security.

-This script has no parameters, so it can be easily added to the sudoers.
-When run, it calls the main script with predefined parameters:

-  - deploy user: the owner of the current folder
-  - additional content folders: ../private and ../private-files

-The script is an example, you can customize it for your hosting needs.

-This repository also includes a sudoers file example to allow users to run the script using sudo.